Oqune/Oqune/README.md

-# I'm Misha (Oqune)
+Oqune

-> Security isn't a feature.
+Security isn't a feature.
 It's the architecture.

-I build and self-host.
-My second brain runs on my own hardware, not someone else's cloud.
+Self-host is the future.

 ##